Red5d/edlkit/README.md

 * An EDL file.
 * A file name to save the edited file to.

+Available options are:
+* -t, Number of process threads to use: A number from 0 to the number of CPU cores you have.
+Defaults to 2 if not specified.
+* -p, ffmpeg preset to use: Adjusts speed and efficiency of the compression.
+Defaults to "medium" if not specified.
+* -b, Video bitrate: Automatically detected from original if not specified.
+Defaults to "2000k" if not specified and auto-detection fails.

+Usage info is available using the "-h" option.

-Example command: `python edledit.py "My Video.mp4" "My Video.edl" "My Video edited.mp4"`
+Example command: `python3 edledit.py "My Video.mp4" "My Video.edl" "My Video edited.mp4" -t 3`

 The edits listed in the EDL file will be used to create an edited version of the original video.
 See [here](http://www.mplayerhq.hu/DOCS/HTML/en/edl.html) for instructions on making an EDL file.